 Department Ohrid is competent for the following municipalities: Ohrid, Debarca, Struga, Vevčani, Kičevo, Drugovo, Oslomej, Vraneštica, Zajas, Debar and Centar Župa.

-Department Prilep is competent for the municipalities: Prilep, Dolneni, Krivogaštani, Kruševo, Makedonski Brod and Plašnica.
+Department Prilep holds competence for the municipalities: Prilep, Dolneni, Krivogaštani, Kruševo, Makedonski Brod and Plašnica.

 Department Skopje is competent for the following municipalities: Gazi Baba, Gjorče Petrov, Karpoš, Center, Kisela Voda, Aerodrom, Butel, Čair, Šuto Orizari, Aračinovo, Studeničani, Zelenikovo, Petrovec, Ilinden, Sopište, Saraj and Čučer-Sandevo.